 For over a decade, Camfil and gas turbine OEMs have worked together to design optimum solutions for offshore, coastal, and harsh environment applications.
 An OEM major approached Camfil with the need for a high efficiency compact solution.
 The idea was to have a product with a footprint identical to the existing high velocity filter houses while ensuring longer filter replacement intervals, lower initial pressure drop (dP), greater hydrophobicity characteristics, and EPA efficiency for particulate removal (especially salt).

-An upstream oil and gas player, manages a gas exporting platform situated offshore Ivory Coast, Africa, where they operate two mechanical drive gas turbine units (5MW each) that drive compressors with high availability requirements.
+Foxtrot International, an upstream oil and gas player, manages a gas exporting platform situated offshore Ivory Coast, Africa, where they operate two mechanical drive gas turbine units (5MW each) that drive compressors with high availability requirements.

-In addition to sea salt, the site is exposed to extreme dust as a result of Harmattan sandstorms that occur 4 months of the year between late November to mid-March.
-During this dry season, dust travels from the Sahara to the Ivory Coast and get transported hundreds of kilometers over the Atlantic Ocean onto the platform1.
+In addition, the site is exposed to extreme dust as a result of Harmattan sandstorms that occur four months of the year between late November to mid-March.
+During this dry season, dust travels from the Sahara to the Ivory Coast and is transported hundreds of kilometers across the Atlantic Ocean onto the platform1.

-The original intake system was a high velocity (31,298 CFM) configuration with nine M6 efficiency final filters (3W x 3H), per turbine.
+The original intake system was a high velocity (31,298 CFM) configuration with nine M6 efficiency final filters (3W x 3H) per turbine.

 Due to the extreme site conditions, Unit B's turbine performance significantly decreased.

 Camfil sent technical site representatives to evaluate the existing air inlet systems and their surroundings.
 Due to Camfil’s track record of successful offshore filtration systems, the OEM awarded Camfil with the project.

 Foxtrot’s objectives were to eliminate degradation and minimize maintenance requirements to once per year.
 To achieve this, Camfil recommended redesigning the filter house to the Compact EPA Filter solution consisting of: